schmir/bbfreeze/README.txt

 Recipes
 ----------------------------------------------------------------------
-Recipes provide a way to control the freezing process. *FIXME*
+Recipes provide a way to control the freezing process.
+Have a look at bbfreeze/recipes.py if you need to implement your own.
+Note that the API might change.

 ChangeLog
 ======================================================================

-2007-4-27       release 0.92.1
+2007-5-3       release 0.93.0
 -----------------------------------------------
+- dependency on libpython.so should now always be recognized
+- support for namespace packages
 - basic support for zipfiles/eggs (bbfreeze will scan zipfiles/eggs
   for dependencies and will implement a dummy pkg_resources.require in frozen executables).
 Note that the remaining pkg_resources